fmIDE/Script-fmIDE-Go-to-Thing-from-BaseElements/README.md

 3. Prepare BaseElements for fmIDE-Integration
-   - Create a new script in BaseElements named "fmIDE-Go to Thing from BaseElements"
+   - Create a new script in BaseElements named `fmIDE-Go to Thing`
      - (or  delete the existing script's contents if you are updating)
    - Paste the steps into it
-     - Copy the [fmxmlsnippet.xml](fmxmlsnippet.xml) of the script steps (**in development** - coming shortly!)
+     - Copy the xml contents of the [fmxmlsnippet.xml](fmxmlsnippet.xml) script steps file
-     - Convert the xml to FileMaker objects with any FM-XML conversion tool like fmCheckMate
+     - Convert the xml to FileMaker objects with any FM-XML conversion tool like [fmWorkMate's fmCheckMate](https://github.com/mrwatson-de/fmWorkMate/releases/latest), or [fmAutoMate's PaXte function](https://github.com/mrwatson-de/fmAutoMate/releases/latest), or whatever your favourite clipboard conversion tool is.
      - Paste the steps into the script.

 4. Perform a BaseElements analysis of your database